dragonwar101/dragonwar101.github.io/README.md

-# Next.js 14 Developer Portfolio Template
+# Next.js 15 Developer

-A modern, responsive, and SEO-optimized **Next.js 14 portfolio template** designed for developers, designers, and professionals.
+A modern, responsive, and SEO-optimized **Next.js 15 portfolio** designed for developers, designers, and professionals.
 This open-source project helps you showcase your skills, experience, and projects with an elegant interface that stands out.
 Built with server-side rendering, TypeScript, and the latest web standards for optimal performance.

 ## ✨ Key Features